datumorphism/datumorphism.github.io/_wiki/statistical-estimation/confidence-interval.md

 references:
 - name: "Schaum's Outline of Theories and Problems of Elements of Statistics II, by Ruth Bernstein and Stephen Bernstein"
   title: ''
+notify: "The name confidence interval is rather misleading."
 weight: 2
 published: true
 ---